 Instead, she reveals a natural, "boyish" brow is the way to keep your makeup looking soft but polished.
 "I love boyish eyebrows.
-If you do color on your eye, for example, you have to pair it with a boyish brow.
+If you do colour on your eye, for example, you have to pair it with a boyish brow.
 I don’t remove the hair, I just use a brow gel.
-It's like I said, if you add color, leave the rest true to you."
+It's like I said, if you add colour, leave the rest true to you."

 7. Limit Your Time